 Timber frame construction also offers the advantage of time, as these structures can be erected quickly; in many cases, a timber frame barn can be erected in a matter of days, and ready for windows, mechanical systems, and roofing in a week or two depending on the scope and scale of the project.

 There is a rich American tradition of using timber frame construction, dating back to the earliest settlers in Virginia in the 1600s.
-Today, timber frame construction is experiencing a resurgence thanks to recent advances in computer precision-cut timbers, adhesives, and insulation materials.
+Today, timber frame construction is experiencing a resurgence, thanks to recent advances in computer precision-cut timbers, adhesives, and insulation materials.